 Digital connectivity – always in touch with the latest trends

 The cycling portal is the biggest German-speaking information and communications platform for up-to-date information on cycling.
 It is a central instrument of the National Cycling Plan for experts from public authorities and the research community, but also for members of the public.
-This includes the latest measures, developments and statistics, information on amendments to legislation, events, research reports, publications, examples of good practice and funding options.
-While most reports deal with Germany, you may also find selected developments, publications, research findings and practical examples from other countries which offer a look beyond the horizon.
-In summary, the Cycling Portal is a major instrument to promote the implementation of a cycling-friendly policy by means of knowledge exchange and communication.
+The information provided includes that on the latest measures, developments and statistics, information on amendments to legislation, events, research reports, publications, examples of good practice and funding options.
+While most reports deal with Germany, you may also find selected developments, publications, research findings and practical examples from other countries, which offer a “look beyond the horizon”.
+In summary, the cycling portal is a vital tool to promote the implementation of a cycling-friendly policy by means of knowledge exchange and communication.

 The bicycle is an extraordinary invention and well established as a modern means of transport in our society.
 Since 1817, riding a bicycle has ranked among the most beautiful ways of getting from one place to another.